litprog/litprog/lit_v3/110_overview.md

 ## Theories of Programs

+!!! warning "WIP: Work in Progress"

+    This is very much incomplete.
+Probably half of it needs to either be cut, or at least moved to another chapter.

+    I am currently dogfooding LitProg on a separate project before attempting a self-hosted implementation.

 [Peter Naur][href_wiki_naur] (the N in BNF) wrote a wonderful essay [Programming as Theory Building][href_naur_patb] in 1985 that I think still holds up to this day.
 What resonates strongly with many experienced programmers is the idea, that code by itself is almost worthless, because it does not capture the theories upon which it is based.
 The code by itself, may for a while continue to serve a use-case, but any attempt to modify or build upon code, without access to the theories used to create it, is ultimately doomed to fail or to be so expensive, that reimplementation from scratch should be considered.